Rethinking Technology Stack Selection with AI Coding Proficiency: Evaluation Methodology

 \(\bullet\) {\it Usability Score.} We adopt a readability evaluation model from prior work to score the readability of each snippet as the Usability Score~\cite{posnett2011simpler}.
 This model uses features such as Halstead volume and the number of non-empty lines to reflect how easy the code is to read and use.

-\(\bullet\) {\it Reliability Score.} Following prior work~\cite{zhang2025codecriticbench}, we use the LLM to assess the reliability of the given code snippets (e.g., whether exceptions and edge cases are handled appropriately).
+\(\bullet\) {\it Reliability Score.} Following prior work~\cite{wang2025can,zhang2025codecriticbench}, we use the LLM to assess the reliability of the given code snippets (e.g., whether exceptions and edge cases are handled appropriately).

 Following the prior work~\cite{white2025livebench}, we compute the arithmetic mean of the five dimension scores as the overall code quality score \(S\), providing a more comprehensive view of the overall quality of the given code snippets.
+Note that we adopt equal weights as a neutral evaluation to avoid introducing subjective bias into this study and discuss the future work of alternative weighting in~\autoref{sec:discuss}.
 We define the AI proficiency score \(\mathcal{P}\) of the library \(l\) as the average overall quality scores of code snippets generated by the model \(m\) across all prompts involving \(l\) in the scenario \(s\), as shown follows:

-where \(P_{l,s}\) indicate the set of prompts in a given scenario \(s\) that ask the LLM to generate code snippets with \(l\), and \(S^m_{p}\) indicates the overal quality score of the code snippet produced by model \(m\) for prompt \(p\).
+where \(P_{l,s}\) indicate the set of prompts in a given scenario \(s\) that ask the LLM to generate code snippets with library \(l\), and \(S^m_{p}\) indicates the overal quality score of the code snippet produced by model \(m\) for prompt \(p\).